Full counting statistics of the photocurrent through a double quantum dot embedded in a driven microwave resonator: Introduction

 Very recently, taking an altogether different approach, continuous microwave photodetection was demonstrated in a semiconductor double quantum dot (DQD) resonantly coupled to a driven superconducting resonator \cite{khan}.
 The operation principle is a direct microwave analog of the photocarrier generation in conventional optical photo diodes \cite{pearsall}, since incident microwave photons generate an electron current through the DQD by inducing tunneling of electrons from the ground to the excited DQD state.
 The quantum efficiency of the photon-to-electron conversion in the experiment reached 6$\%$ \cite{khan}, several orders of magnitude higher than previous experiments based on similar approaches \cite{gustavsson,liu}.

 The prospect of experimentally reaching even higher values, approaching the theoretically predicted unity efficiency \cite{vavilov}, motivates further theoretical investigations of the photodetector system.
 On the fundamental side, the efficient conversion of a stream of photons, bosonic particles, into a current of electrons, fermionic particles, raises interesting questions on the relation of the statistical properties of the two flows.
-From a more applied perspective, the short time properties of the photodetector provide information on dead-times and detection speed, important figures-of-merit for time resolved, single-photon detection.
+From a more applied perspective, the short-time properties of the photodetector provide information on dead-times and detection speed, important figures-of-merit for time-resolved, single-photon detection.

 In this work, we address these questions theoretically by analyzing both the statistical distribution, or full counting statistics (FCS) \cite{belzig,kiesslich,nazarov,xu,schaller}, of the number of photoelectrons transported through the DQD during a measurement as well as the finite-frequency noise (FFN) of the photocurrent.
 We provide a numerical analysis, complemented by analytical results in the low and large drive limits, based on the solution of the appropriate generalized quantum master equation.
 Moreover, we present a mean-field formalism for both the FCS and the FFN, considerably simplifying the analysis, and discuss its limits of applicability.
 As key results, we show that at unit quantum efficiency, the photoelectrons inherit the Poissonian statistics of the incoming photons.
 For lower efficiencies, the electron statistics is typically sub-Poissonian.
 We moreover, from the FFN, identify the system properties governing the detector dead time.
 Our results will arguably stimulate further experiments on hybrid semiconductor-resonator photodetectors.
 It will moreover provide the framework for further theoretical investigations into photodetection with different microwave sources, e.g. non-classical ones, as well as functionalities such as single- and photon-number resolved detection.